 OverviewTo expand the reach of digital training, it is critical to make course content accessible to the broadest possible audience, including people with disabilities.
 If your eLearning courses do not include accessibility, people with disabilities are likely to be excluded from your training programme.
 This can lead to poor learning outcomes, decreased productivity, a negative brand reputation, missed opportunities for innovation, and, in some cases, legal liabilities.

 According to WHO, approximately 16% of the global population is disabled, and this figure is rising due to population aging and an increase in the prevalence of noncommunicable diseases.
 Almost everyone is experiencing disability, either temporarily or permanently, at some point in their lives.
 As a result, it is critical to promote accessible eLearning so that it can be delivered to all types of audiences for better customer services, increasing productivity and overall employee satisfaction at work.

-Accessible e-learning refers to the design and delivery of digital content and materials that can be accessed and used by everyone, including people with disabilities.
+What is Accessible E-Learning?Accessible e-learning refers to the design and delivery of digital content and materials that can be accessed and used by everyone, including people with disabilities.
 It involves creating inclusive and barrier-free digital learning environments, ensuring that all learners, regardless of ability, can access, understand, and engage with the content.

 Designing an accessible content involves the use of accessible technology and design principles, such as providing text alternatives for non-text content, using clear and simple language, allowing for keyboard navigation, and ensuring compatibility with assistive technologies like screen readers and voice recognition software.